-- Installation must be for peaceful use. - Equipment and facilities of the installation must be able to protect the health and safety of the public. - Impact of the installation on the environment must meet the requirements of the relevant regulations of the Environmental Protection Administration (EPA). - Technical, managerial and financial capabilities of the applicant must be adequate to conduct the construction, operation and back-end activities of the installation.
+- Installation must be for peaceful use. - Equipment and facilities of the installation must be able to protect the health and safety of the public. - Impact of the installation on the environment must meet the requirements of the relevant regulations of the Environmental Protection Administration (EPA). - The technical, the management ability and the financial data, etc., of the applicant shall be competent to operate the facilities.